Agramm18/Patient_Management_System_v.05/docs/setup/DB_SETUP.md

 `EnvValidationService` looks for `.env` in the project root and builds an `EnvSetup` record from all 13 required values. `EnvSetup` rejects missing or blank values and ports outside 1 through 65535.
 Valid database settings are then exposed to `SQLValidationService` and `DBManager`.
 If `.env` is missing or invalid, startup stops before the database can be used.

+The application does not create this schema or seed reference data.
+There are no versioned migrations.
+SQL repository errors are often logged or printed and then swallowed, so successful startup is not proof that every table and column below is usable.

 ## Database Creation

 ```mysql